peteatkinson/redis-ratelimiting/README.md

 127.0.0.1 (user-1): {"ts": "1639986575", "tokens": "5"}
 ```

-The token bucket keeps track of the timestamp and the total remaining tokens left.
+The token bucket keeps track of the timestamp (last time the hash was updated) and the total remaining tokens left.
 If all tokens are exhuasted within a given time window then we drop all incoming request for that particular user.
 After the time window is up, we refill the tokens within the hash and the cycle continues.

 ## Leaky Bucket